frederickemerson/modified-render/README.md

 ![Debug mode](docs/images/d3d12_mode.png)

 Right-click the solution name in Solution Explorer and build the solution.
-Reload projects `AppEncD3D12` and `AppDec` with dependencies then build again.

 ![Build solution](docs/images/build_solution.png)

+Projects `AppEncD3D12` and `AppDec` should be available now.
+Reload them with dependencies and build the solution again.

 ## Running the Project